awestover/influence-app/README.md

-# TODO

-- DO SSH TUNELLING INSTEAD OF NGROK
-- do basic sanity checks.
-- play around with it.
+Here's a basic question about LLMs:
+> How does training an LLM on a **single data point** change their behavior?

+Here are some things to investigate:

+- Try to change the AI's name, or favorite color.
+- Training on human self-preservation vs AI self-preservation.

-- ask some questions and answer them --> you'll realize you wish it had more features
+> TODO: ask some qs and answer them --> you'll realize you wish it had more features, then add the features!
-- you should generate from the original model, and then see if the generations went up or down in pr. or maybe generate from both models and measure prs.
-- should show at various learning rates.